pxckets/monero-python/docs/source/address.rst

 address*.
 All others are just *subaddresses*, even if they represent a separate account within the wallet.

-Monero addresses are base58-encoded strings.
+Oscillate addresses are base58-encoded strings.
 You may disassemble each of them using the excellent `address analysis tool`_ from *luigi1111*.

-While the ordinary string representation is perfectly valid to use, you may want to use validation and other features provided by the ``monero.address`` package.
+While the ordinary string representation is perfectly valid to use, you may want to use validation and other features provided by the ``oscillate.address`` package.

 .. _`address analysis tool`: https://xmr.llcoins.net/addresstests.html